 - Townsville Rockwheelers Mountain Bike Club's endurance race, the Paluma Push Mountainbike Ride, from Paluma to Hidden Valley via bush tracks, Sunday, 22nd July, 2018 http://www.rockwheelers.com.au/palumapush/

 - Christmas in July - get a group of friends together, you can sit in front of the fire and enjoy your roast dinner

-- November's running events, on trails through the rainforest or along the road between Paluma and Hidden Valley
+- October and November's running events, on trails through the rainforest or along the road between Paluma and Hidden Valley

 Paluma is also a popular wedding location.
-Two civil celebrants live locally and another is very familiar with the Paluma area.
 Contact us for details.